estiakjoni/doc/KVM-Ubuntu1804.md

-## Network Bridge for KVM virtual Machines
+## Network Bridge

+Network bridge almost like a network switch, and in a software sense, it is used to implement the concept of a “**virtual network switch**”.
+A typical use case of software network bridging is in a virtualization environment to connect virtual machines (VMs) directly to the host server network.
+This way, the VMs are deployed on the same subnet as the host and can access services such as **DHCP** and much more.

-Network bridge is required to access the KVM based virtual machines outside the KVM hypervisor or host.
-In Ubuntu 18.04, network is managed by netplan utility, whenever we freshly installed Ubuntu 18.04 server then netplan file is created under **/etc/netplan/.**
+In Ubuntu 18.04, network is managed by netplan utility, whenever we freshly installed Ubuntu 18.04 server then netplan file is created under **/etc/netplan/**

 ```bash
 ls /etc/netplan/